 “fire disasters cannot be prevented without homeowners actively creating and maintaining Home Ignition Zones (HIZ) with low home ignition potential.”

-Wildfire Partners will help you create and maintain a HIZ with low home ignition potential by offering the following benefits:
+Wildfire Partners will help you create and maintain defensible space with low home ignition potential by offering the following benefits:

 An individual, on-site, wildfire home assessment with a Wildfire Mitigation Specialist – You will interact one-on-one with your specialist to learn about proper mitigation.
-The assessment, valued at $250, will be provided at a charge of $25 (March-July) and $50 (August-December) and is estimated to take two to four hours to complete.
+The assessment, valued at $250, will be provided at a charge of $75 for the 2016 season and is estimated to take two to four hours to complete.

 A customized report that identifies the weak links in your home’s defenses – The report will specify precisely what actions you need to take to reduce your vulnerability to wildfire.
 The report will include pictures of vulnerabilities on your property that need to be mitigated.

-Free access to Wildfire Phone Advisors – For participants in the program, advisors will be available by phone at 303-446-7877 from 8 a.m.–6 p.m., Monday–Friday to answer questions and support on-site mitigation efforts.
+Free access to Wildfire Advisors – For participants in the program, advisors will be available by phone at 303-441-1420 from 8 a.m.–6 p.m., Monday–Friday to answer questions and support on-site mitigation efforts.
 Advisors can assist with explaining the customer report and the rebate process.

-A follow-up inspection that takes place after you complete your recommended mitigation measures – You must finish the required actions listed in your assessment report to become a Wildfire Partner.
+A follow-up inspection that takes place after you complete your recommended mitigation measures – You must finish the required actions listed in your assessment report to receive a Wildfire Partners certificate.
 The follow-up inspection verifies that you have completed all measures successfully.